FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/caching-headers-configuration.md

 is considered *cacheable*.

 A request is considered to be safe if `Request::isMethodSafe()` is true (GET or HEAD HTTP method).
-A response is considered to be cacheable when the status code is one of 200, 203, 300, 301, 302, 404, 410.
+By default, a response is considered to be cacheable when the status code is one of 200, 203, 300, 301, 302, 404, 410.
+This can be tuned with `additional_cacheable_status` or overwritten with `match_response`.

 ### path